-- Serotonin – A lack of sunlight might lead to lower serotonin levels.
-Serotonin is the hormone that affects your mood, appetite and sleep.
+- Serotonin - A lack of sunlight might lead to lower serotonin levels.
+Serotonin is the hormone that affects you mood, appetite and sleep

 - Body's internal clock - Your body uses sunlight to time various important functions such as when you wake up - so dark mornings and dark evenings will effect these functions.

-There are support services in Sheffield that can assist such as Sheffield MIND or your GP who can point you in the direction of professional help.
+There are support services in Sheffield that can assist, such as Sheffield Mind, and your GP who can point you in the direction of professional help.
 The main guidance here is not to suffer alone as this will only work to intensify the emotions where getting help can make sure you have the steps in place to make a change for good.

-If you or someone you know is suffering from SAD at work here are some actions you can take to ease the affects and offer support:
+If you know someone who is suffering from SAD at work here are some actions you can take to ease the affects and offer support.

 Flexible working hours

-Where possible look at more flexible working hours – this could help as people can spend more time in the sunlight before starting work or finishing early and spending time outdoors before it gets dark.
+Where possible look for more flexible working hours - this could help as people can spend more time in the sunlight before starting work, or finishing early and spending time outdoors before it gets dark.

 This can be hard but do try and leave work within the workplace and make the most of your leisure time.
-Filling your time out of work with fun activities or hobbies will help to give you a more position outlook
+Filling your time out of work with fun activities and hobbies will help to give you a more positive outlook.

 Getting outdoors on lunch for a small walk or encouraging outdoor walking meetings will increase exposure to valuable natural light.
 Even if you don't feel like it make yourself take a walk for ten minutes from your desk to give you a boost for the afternoon.

-It may be the last thing you feel like but exercise is a great way to lift your mood and boost your energy levels.
-You don’t need to do high impact work out but it could be as simple as a brisk park walk or yoga session.
-Consider joining forces with a friend as company and motivation to exercise.
+It may be the last thing you feel like, but exercise is a great way to lift your mood and boost your energy levels.
+You don't need to do a high impact work out, but it could be as simple as a brisk park walk or yoga session.
+Consider joining forces with a friend as company and motivation to do exercise.